 You can view the recording here.

-State Legislators Leading Toward Equitable Sex Education
+- May 21, 2021: State Legislator Briefing: State Legislators Leading Toward Equitable Sex Education

 Designed for state legislators and legislative staff only who are at any point in the process of advancing equitable sex education policies in their states.

-SEC Members Alison Macklin, SIECUS, and Dan Rice, Answer, discuss Sex Ed For All Month and advocacy efforts for what sex education should look like in their Rewire op-ed, How Sex Ed Has the Power to Make Social Change.
+SEC Members Alison Macklin, SIECUS, and Dan Rice, Answer, discussed Sex Ed For All Month and advocacy efforts for what sex education should look like in their Rewire op-ed, How Sex Ed Has the Power to Make Social Change.